 Trapezoidal shaped ‘Omega’ sample of Ductibor® 1000 used for crash and bending tests on a deformed product

 Ductibor® 1000 can potentially increase the number of press hardened steel (PHS) parts used in today’s vehicles.
-For example, it could be a solution for parts which require excellent crash properties on both parts and flanges.
+For example, it could be a solution for energy absorption parts which must safely deform during the crash such as front and rear rails.
 “Depending on the formability and mechanical properties required for the specific part, Ductibor® 1000 can be an excellent choice,” says Jean-Luc Thirion.
-“Carmakers also have the possibility of joining Usibor® 1500 and Ductibor® 1000 to explore the potential of this combination.”
+“Carmakers also have the possibility of combining Usibor® 1500 and Ductibor® 1000 in laser welded blanks.”

 For many OEMs, weight saving potential is a critical assessment criterion when assessing new materials.
 The high strength of Ductibor® 1000 allows Daimler to minimise the thickness of parts, ensuring the part is significantly lighter.
 “Ductibor® 1000 can also be a substitute for cold forming steels (such as micro-alloyed steels or DP grades) to optimise lightweighting opportunities,” notes Jean-Luc Thirion.